By: Julio Olmo

 “…I saw the Eastern Conference Finals and we ( the Lakers ) knew Michael was going to bring it…and Boy!
 Did he bring it!”, Magic Johnson

-Magic smiled and laughed the entire time that he was being interview.
-He personally knew how focus and intense was the guy heading his way.
+Magic smile and laugh the entire time that he was being interview.
+He personally knew how focus and how intense was the guy heading his way.

 The Detroit Pistons and their Jordan Rules had been an obstacle for Michael Jordan for a couple of years, but MJ figured out how to beat the Jordan Rules and almost single handily got past the Detroit Pistons that year, it’s probably a personal highlight of Michael’s, in a career fill with highlights.

 After winning the NBA Eastern Conference that year, winning the title was just a formality for the Chicago Bulls and Magic knew it.
-There was nothing any of the Los Angeles Lakers could do to stop ’em.
+There was nothing that him or any of his teammates could do to stop him.

 Michael Jordan was about to become the biggest sports star on the planet.